Q: Where do pitcher plants (Darlingtonia and Sarracenia) live?

 A: Darlingtonia populations are restricted to the far west coast of

 the USA, specifically the two states of California and Oregon.
-Its populations are strongly (but not 100%) correlated
+The vast majority of

 large map of the continental USA, indicated with blue on the